PCB Design Guidelines for Using a TVS Diode for Transient Protection

 PCB Design Tips for TVS Diode

-A TVS diode is connected in parallel to the circuit that it is protecting.
+A transient voltage suppressor is connected in parallel to the circuit that it is protecting.
 The schematic below indicates a typical connection of a TVS diode to a MAX3485 transceiver:

 Schematic of typical of TVS Diode connection.